 Wesselman Woods Nature Center

-Visitors to Wesselman Woods Nature Preserve enter this unique urban forest through an interpretive center.
-This facility offers hands on educational exhibits, a wildlife observation area, a gift shop, and two class/activity rooms.
+Visitors to Wesselman Woods Nature Preserve enter this unique urban forest through an interpretive Nature Center.
+This facility offers hands on educational exhibits, a wildlife observation area and two class/activity rooms.
 Nature Center staff provides programs to school, civic and scout “groups throughout the year.

 A Walk in the Woods